AxisAngles/sidecar/README.md

 1. Install the Roblox Studio plugin
 2. Download the latest server binary or build it from source
 3. Start the server from a terminal in the current directory you want to use as a workspace
+4. Click the "connect" button on the plugin menu

 ### The workflow
 1. Export files from the plugin